Netnod/FPGA_NTP_SERVER/README.md

     cd Xilinx_Vivado_SDK_Lin_2015.2_0626_1
     ./xsetup

+Accept the license agreements.
+Press "Next".

 Select "Vivado Design Edition".
 Press "Next".

-Use the default options.
+The default options will work just fine.
 If you want to save on disk space you can uncheck support for all devices except for "Virtex-7".
+Press "Next".

 Use the default install directory of "/opt/Xilinx".
 Press "Next".

 Press "Install".
 Wait until the installation finishes.

+Close the license manager.

+Become root and change the owner of the Xilinx directory to root.root so that users can't mess it up:

+    chown -R root.root /opt/Xilinx
+    chmod -R go-w /opt/Xilinx

 If need the disk space, you can now delete the installer directory: